visforvali/ws297y/alt-grading.md

 The assessment criteria for the high-stakes project are:

+- Each entry must substantively engage with the readings associated with the week(s) building up to that entry
+- You must emulate a minimum of 3 craft techniques, choosing 1 technique from at least 3 different texts we read
-- Your writing decisions (form, content, genre) in each piece must enact and/or contribute to the argument
+- Your writing decisions (form, content, genre) in each entry must enact and/or contribute to the aim of the entry
-- You must emulate a craft technique from at least 8 of the texts we read
-- You must modify and incorporate at least 1 piece of writing you produced during *each* of our TTRPG solo journaling games
-- You must write a foreword that explains why writing these pieces like you did was the best way to get your readers to think more deeply about the issue you chose: the decisions you're most proud of, most insecure about, and/or that most need an "in case readers don't get it" explanation
+- You must write a foreword contextualizing your compilation, specifically your aims with each entry: i.e., How do you want each entry to affect readers?
+What about your writing decisions (form, content, genre) in each entry makes you think it will have that effect?
+What are the writing decisions you're most proud of, most insecure about, and/or most need an "in case readers don't get it" explanation?
+And finally, what have you reclaimed over the course of the semester, and how will you use these reclamations to move towards a more socially just future?

 # Deadlines & Grace Period 😇

 {: .important}
-> **This grace period doesn't apply to a lack of participation**, which can't be made up once the week has passed unless we've made alternate arrangements, or to the final project, as I can only offer extensions past the end of the semester for documented emergencies or other extenuating circumstances.
+> **This grace period doesn't apply to a lack of participation**, which can't be made up once the week has passed unless we've made alternate arrangements, or to the final high-stakes project, as I can only offer extensions past the end of the semester for documented emergencies or other extenuating circumstances.

+{: .important}
+> Please note that the grace period is 1 week *only*; I'm unable to accept work on a rolling basis whenever around you get to it.

-I accept *all* writing assignments with no penalty or questions asked within 1 week of the original deadline (as long as they meet the rest of the assignment criteria).
-Please note that the grace period is time-bound, and I'm unable to accept work on a rolling basis whenever around you get to it.
-I can't promptly review late work.
-I don't accept work more than 1 week late unless we made alternate arrangements in advance.
+I accept *all* writing assignments with no penalty or questions asked **within 1 week of the original deadline** (as long as they meet the rest of the assignment criteria).
+Please note that I can't promptly review late work, and I don't accept work more than 1 week late unless we made alternate arrangements in advance.

+{: .important}
+> **Save yourself from panicked exaggeration!**.
+Don't forget: an actually failing grade is an F; this isn't the same as a grade that isn't an A or B aren't the same!